duckbox72/CS50AI-projects/traffic/README.md

 ### STEP 5

-Finally the attention went back to the **Convolutional Base**.
+Finally, the attention went back to the **Convolutional Base**.
 After several experiments, and having in mind that a higher number of kernels could be afforded computationally in some layers where the width and height shrunk from previous pooling layer(s), some modifications were implemented:

 - number of kernel filters on the first convolutional layer changed from 32 to 30 (3 x 3)